syahmifauzi/sfv3/_posts/2015-12-28-starter-project-frontend-workflow.md

 _**Production Mode**_
 In console, run: `$ gulp build`

-This will:

-1. Build your production files such as html, css, js n others inside 'dist/' folder..
+This will build your production files such as html, css, js n others inside 'dist/' folder..

 If you found an error in console when building for production,
 try run `$ gulp clean` before `$ gulp build`